Emilsivertsson/stage-oracle-front/README.md

 ### OR
 You can visit the backend project linked above and use the Docker-compose file to run the whole project. \

+### OR
+You can visit the backend project linked above and run the project in MiniKube via the master-deployment.yaml file. \

 ## Usage
 Open you favorite browser and go to localhost:3000. \